robocin/protocols/README.md

 # RobôCIn Protocols 📦

 The RobôCIn Protocols repository is a central hub dedicated to storing and managing protocols that are intended to be shared across multiple projects.
-It serves as a reliable source of truth for the latest versions of the protocols definitions, providing an organized directory structure that categorizes and documents each protobuf file, making it simple for developers to navigate and understand the available data structures.
+It serves as a reliable source of the latest versions of the protocols definitions, providing an organized directory structure that categorizes and documents each protobuf file, making it simple for developers to navigate and understand the available data structures.

 By centralizing protocols in a dedicated repository, the RobôCIn team promotes code reuse, modularity, and efficient development practices.
 Any updates or modifications to the shared protocols can be made in a controlled manner, ensuring